y-mehta/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-02-Authorization-Misuse.md

 However, the application is configured in such a way that the underlying database connection is implicitly shared with its user.
 An application user can use the database connection directly, gaining full access to all records.

+### Scenario #3

+Admin connects an application to their source code management system (i.e., BitBucket) using a service account.
+The provisioned service account has unrestricted access to all repositories for enabling seamless integration.
+Any internal user can abuse this connection to get access to restricted repositories which normally they don't have access to.

 ## How to Prevent

 - Disable or monitor the use of implicitly shared connections.